-India’s Enforcement Directorate, an agency of the Ministry of Finance that investigates financial crimes, arrested Jet Airways (JAI, Mumbai International) founder Naresh Goyal late on September 1.
+India’s Enforcement Directorate, an agency of the Ministry of Finance that investigates financial crimes, arrested Jet Airways (Mumbai International) founder Naresh Goyal late on September 1.
 The following day, a court in Mumbai dealing with cases lodged under the Prevention of Money Laundering Act said he should remain in the agency’s custody until September 11.

 As ch-aviation reported in July, the directorate’s money laundering probe is based on a Central Bureau of Investigation first information report (FIR) that was filed in May against the airline, Goyal, his wife, and a former director of the airline pertaining to an alleged INR5.38 billion rupee (USD65 million) fraud case filed by state-owned Canara Bank, which was among the former lenders to the airline.